-- If the aircraft is not connected or has not taken off, some functions of the marked point, such as creating quick missions, creating precision diversion missions, creating temporary observation missions and converting to reference points, will be disabled. - When generating precise diversion missions based on marked points, please note that the marked points are only used to generate the latitude and longitude information of the landing point.
+• If the aircraft is not connected or has not taken off, some functions of the marked point, such as creating quick missions, creating precision diversion missions, creating temporary

+• When generating precise diversion missions based on marked points, please note that the marked points are only used to generate the latitude and longitude information of the landing point.
 The altitude information of the landing point, including information about the landing arrival route, needs to be carefully adjusted and filled in according to the actual situation.

 - Users can collect the generated marked points.
 After collection, the marked points will be saved in the remote controller and will not be cleared due to shut down.
-A "\( \sigma\)" icon will appear at the lower right corner of the collected marked points. - Users can view the generated marked point details.
+A " " " icon will appear at the lower right corner of the collected marked points. - Users can view the generated marked point details.
 After users select the marked point details card, the marked point details interface will expand on the right side of the map.
 Users can create quick missions, precise diversion, temporary observation points, and reference points based on the marked points in the interface.
 They can also edit the name, longitude and latitude, altitude, icon color, icon style, remarks and collection status of the marked point.
-When the altitude of the marked point is set to "Follow terrain", the altitude of the marked point will become the altitude of the marked point's longitude and latitude stored on the remote controller. - While the aircraft is flying, the user can select a marked point and generate a reference point based on the location of the marked point.
+When the altitude of the marked point is set to "Follow terrain", the altitude of the marked point is longitude and latitude and latitude of the marked point is set to "Follow terrain", the altitude of the marked point of the marked point's longitude and latitude stored on the remote controller. - While the aircraft is flying, the user can select a marked point and generate a reference point based on the location of the marked point.